Fable7122/RPG-template/README.md

 TO-DO:

-- [ ] - Add on the fly changing of enemy stats at the start of combat based on the player's stats

 - [ ] - Add support for 4 person party

-- [ ] - Completely revamp how enemy moves work:

-    - [ ] - Make new moves unique to enemies

-    - [ ] - Update enemy data file to store what moves they can use

-    - [ ] - Swap out enemy code to use new moves

-    - [ ] - Rework some existing moves to work with enemies

-    - [ ] - Use non-random logic to determine which move to use when

 - [ ] - Rework visuals:

     - [ ] - Plan out new UI in text file